 How do I get further information about immigration status?

-Immigration status for Lynchburg College is coordinated through the Office of Academic Affairs (434.544.8383) and the International Student Advisor (Chisato Tada, 434.544.8688 or ).
+Immigration status for University of Lynchburg is coordinated through the Office of Academic Affairs (434.544.8383) and the International Student Advisor (Chisato Tada, 434.544.8688 or ).
 International students are encouraged to begin the process of receiving a student visa well in advance of the projected time of enrollment.

-Please also note that Lynchburg College will need verification that the coursework you have completed at the undergraduate level is equivalent to a bachelor’s degree program in the United States.
+Please also note that University of Lynchburg will need verification that the coursework you have completed at the undergraduate level is equivalent to a bachelor’s degree program in the United States.

 How many transfer credits are allowed?

 University of Lynchburg’s master’s degree programs allow up to 6 credits to be transferred into a degree program.
 The initial decision to accept courses for transfer credit is made after degree admission by the academic advisor who recommends approval to the dean of the respective school and the Dean of Graduate Studies.
 A transfer credit request form is available from the Office of Graduate Studies.